Overview

 In Korea, Commercial Service works with numerous trading and commercial entities, including:

-• The Korea International Trade Association (KITA): KITA organizes overseas trade missions, conducts market surveys, assists potential foreign buyers or sellers, and offers consultation and personalized advisory services regarding trade rules and regulations, export and import procedures, business management, market research, technology development, and taxation.
-KITA has three offices in the U.S. (Washington, DC, and New York) and seven offices in other countries.
+- The Korea International Trade Association (KITA): KITA organizes overseas trade missions, conducts market surveys, assists potential foreign buyers or sellers, and offers consultation and personalized advisory services regarding trade rules and regulations, export and import procedures, business management, market research, technology development, and taxation.
+KITA has three offices in the U.S. (Washington, New York, and Dallas) and 15 offices in other countries.

-• The Korean Chamber of Commerce and Industry (KCCI): KCCI is Korea’s most prominent private economic organization, with 73 regional chambers and approximately 180,000 members.
+- The Korean Chamber of Commerce and Industry (KCCI): KCCI is Korea’s oldest and largest business organization, with 73 regional chambers and approximately 180,000 members.
 Since its establishment in 1884, KCCI has contributed to the growth and development of the national economy and the enhancement of Korea’s status in the international community.

 Korea hosts many trade shows and exhibitions each year.
 Historically, many of these shows are highly focused on B2C activities and, thus, have not been attractive to U.S. firms interested in meeting qualified companies, versus end-users.
 The following trade facilities and event schedules may be of interest to U.S. firms:

-• COEX: Korea’s largest full-service trade show organization has 36,027 square meters of exhibition space.
-Hundreds of shows (B2B and B2C) are held throughout the year. (https://www.coexcenter.com/)
+- COEX: Korea’s largest full-service trade show organization has 36,027 square meters of exhibition space.
+Over 200 exhibitions and more than 3,000 international conferences and events held annually.

 Below are some services Commercial Service also provides.

-• Conduct promotional services for single U.S. companies (Single Company Promotion – SCP)
+- Conduct promotional services for single U.S. companies (Single Company Promotion – SCP) and there are other services available like Trade Show Representation, Virtual Fairs and Virtual Introductions.

 Advertising